-The importance of drinking water can never be stressed enough.
+The importance of drinking water can never be stressed enough, it is an important exercise tip.
 Exercising means you’re going to be sweating excessively, which can leave you dehydrated, Plus, staying hydrated will help you concentrate, perform better, and prevent muscle cramping

 So, you’ll need to drink lots of water before, during, and after you go to the gym.
 But lots of water doesn’t mean uncountable gallons in one go.